ughsouvik/odin-recipe/README.md

-this project is a assignment from TOP's curriculum.
+this project is an assignment from TOP's curriculum.